giobart/LocalDeployer/README.md

 # LocalDeployer
-Deploy fast and easily your applications to the local development IoT infrastructure
+Deploy fast and easily your applications to your own local network development IoT infrastructure

 ## How it works
 Install the server tool to all your RaspberryPi (& co), make sure to auto start the service on boot.
 Install the client application on your development machine.

-Now just put a Deployment Descriptor in the project root like in the following example:
+Now just put a Deployment Descriptor in the project root like the one in the following example:

 File: ` DEPLOY-DESCRIPTOR.json `